 Director & Founder

 is the director and founder of ROEC.
 A Fulbright alumna and a graduate of Columbia University, New York (USA), she has a Master of International Affairs with a concentration in International Energy Management and Policy and a Certificate from the Harriman Institute with a thesis analyzing the Russian Production Sharing Agreements.
-She also works as a Business Development Manager at Umbrella Group.
 Her work experience includes political analysis, energy consulting, academic and business research, and business strategy.
 Her areas of expertise cover: strategic and commercial analysis of energy markets, oil and gas policies, and energy economics.

 Eugenia leads and represents the center, forges partnerships and maintains relationships with all relevant stakeholders.
 Responsible for planning, coordination and effective implementation of ROEC projects and events, she oversees and enforces QC for all ROEC analytical work.
 She charts the course for organization development and chooses the strategies used to achieve that vision.
 As a fellow energy analyst, she carries out research and analysis work, and contributes to all ongoing projects.

 is an experienced entrepreneur and a knowledgeable advertising professional.
-He is the manager, owner and majority shareholder in a number of companies with activities spanning over a variety of businesses operating under the Umbrella brand.
-Mr. Alexe co-founded ROEC and contributed with the start-up infrastructure for the project.
+He is the manager, owner and majority shareholder in a number of companies with activities spanning over the entire media spectrum.
+Razvan co-founded ROEC and contributed with the start-up infrastructure for the project.
 At ROEC, he oversees the integrated approach to innovation and growth, and is involved in the day-to-day activities of the center on an operational level, making sure that organizational resources and capabilities are streamlined to match the requirements of projects and activities in the most efficient manner.

 is a post-doctoral fellow at Cornell University, where she is writing a book on nuclear technology transfers.
 She pursued her PhD at the University of Oxford with a thesis on Romania’s nuclear acquisition strategy during the 1960s and 1970s.
 A Fulbright alumna, Eliza graduated with honors from the Security Studies Program at Georgetown University (2010).
 She was a pre-doctoral fellow at Sorbonne-Paris I, the Paul Nitze School of Advanced International Studies – Bologna Center, and the Norwegian Institute for Defense Studies.
 Her work appeared in think-tank publications (at ROEC and Woodrow Wilson International Center for Scholars) and peer-reviewed journals (Cold War History, European Review of History).
 Eliza specializes in energy history and diplomacy with a focus on nuclear policy.